aresowj/self-library/README.md

-# self-python-library
+# self library
-Gather python codes that written or found during daily coding.
+Various of codes in different languages written by me or found during daily coding.